 Students are ingenious.
 (Give a high five if you’re a student reading this!)

 When assigned to write an essay or any other kind of academic paper, they know how to do research, use data, and create a plan.
 They think of hooks, introduction, and conclusion.
 They know that an essay should be argumentative and original.
-And that’s where problems appear.
+And that’s where problems start.

 While writing, several blocks might prevent students – and anyone working with texts – from crafting a great story:

-- They don’t have enough writing skills to expand ideas.
+• They don’t have enough writing skills to expand ideas.

-- Or, let’s face it, some of them are lazy procrastinators unwilling to spend time on college writing.
+• Or, let’s face it, some of them are lazy procrastinators unwilling to spend time on college writing.

 Whatever is the block, its consequence is evident: Plagiarism.